purs-nix/purs-nix/docs/purs-nix.md

 - `purescript`: The PureScript package to use.

 and returns a set with the following attributes:
-- `modules`: A set with an attribute for each local module in your project.
+- <span id="purs-modules">`modules`</span>: A set with an attribute for each local module in your project.
 Use this to incorporate your PureScript project into bigger nix builds.
 Read more about this [here](derivations.md).
 - `shell`: A functions that builds the `purs-nix` command which you can then add to your Nix shell.

 ### shell